the-red-dk/ImageToReel/README.md

 <h3>Installation:</h3>

-Click on Code(green button) on the top right and download the Code as ZIP Extract the zip file into your desired folder and run the BatchVideo.exe file
+Go to the <a href = "https://github.com/the-red-dk/ImageToReel/releases/tag/executable">releases</a> page and download the BatchVideo.zip file

 <h3>Usage:</h3>